mylesboone/.dotfiles/README.md

 ## TO GET STARTED
-This install assumes Ubuntu 21.10
+This install assumes Ubuntu 22.04

+Transfer wanted files, .local files (.zshrc.local, etc), .wf.yml, .github_tokens and histories (.zsh_history, etc) from old computer

+Transfer .ssh directory

+Clone this repo to `~/.dotfiles`

-On a fresh install, simply run `sudo apt-get install git`
+Run `sudo apt-get install git`

 Then, clone this repo to `~/`